-- 5.2.3 An order placing conditions on a firm's or individual's certificate is effectively the alternative to withdrawal or suspension where the firm or individual currently appears to be ineligible.
-The imposition of conditions allows the firm or individual to remedy the situation while at the same time protecting clients and the public. - 5.2.4 Relevant factors to take into consideration (this list is not exhaustive): - the firm or individual does not currently appear to be eligible for a certificate - it appears that the situation is remediable and in the meantime adequate safeguards can be put in place to protect the interests of the public - the firm or individual has made proposals which it appears will remedy the problem but which have not yet been implemented it does not appear that the problem will recur or, if it may, the firm or individual has put procedures in place which will ensure that it is appropriately dealt with.
+5.2.3 An order placing conditions on a firm's or individual's certificate is effectively the alternative to withdrawal or suspension where the firm or individual currently appears to be ineligible.
+The imposition of conditions allows the firm or individual to remedy the situation while at the same time protecting clients and the public.
+Orders imposing conditions on a certificate must be publicised, as set out in section 2.6 of this document.

-- 5.2.5 The Assessor or Committee may impose whatever conditions he or it wishes but they must be appropriate, proportionate, workable and measurable.
-The conditions usually imposed include: - for a firm which does not meet the eligibility requirements for an auditing or investment business certificate, allowing the firm to retain its certificate subject to the firm taking certain action within a set timescale failing which, at the Committee's discretion, the certificate should either be suspended or withdrawn or the matter should be referred back to the Committee. - for a firm or individual, placing ongoing conditions on it either permanently or until a specific date - an early follow up visit by ACCA to ensure that the firm or individual is effectively operating any procedures it or he proposed putting in place or has kept to the conditions imposed; the firm or individual is usually ordered to contribute to the cost of the ordered early visit so that this cost does not fall on firms or individuals which have visits only on the routine cycle.
+- 5.2.4 Relevant factors to take into consideration (this list is not exhaustive): - the firm or individual does not currently appear to be eligible for a certificate - it appears that the situation is remediable and in the meantime adequate safeguards can be put in place to protect the interests of the public - the firm or individual has made proposals which it appears will remedy the problem but which have not yet been implemented - it does not appear that the problem will recur or, if it may, the firm or individual has put procedures in place which will ensure that it is appropriately dealt with. - 5.2.5 The Committee may impose whatever conditions it wishes but they must be appropriate, proportionate, workable and measurable.
+The conditions usually imposed include: - for a firm which does not meet the eligibility requirements for an auditing or investment business certificate, allowing the firm to retain its certificate subject to the firm taking certain action within a set timescale failing which, at the Committee's discretion, the certificate should either be suspended or withdrawn or the matter should be referred back to the Committee - for a firm or individual, placing ongoing conditions on it either permanently or until a specific date - an early follow up visit by ACCA to ensure that the firm or individual is effectively operating any procedures it or he proposed putting in place or has kept to the conditions imposed; the firm or individual is usually ordered to contribute to the cost of the ordered early visit so that this cost does not fall on firms or individuals which have visits only on the routine cycle.